pytorch/FBGEMM/fbgemm_gpu/README.md

 parts of FBGEMM_GPU please see our Wiki (work in progress).

 ## Full documentation
 We have extensively used comments in our source files.
-The best and up-do-date documentation is available in the source files.
+The best and up-to-date documentation is available in the source files.

 # Building API Documentation